Terms & Conditions

 “Conditions” means these terms and conditions as amended from time to time and including any special terms and conditions agreed in writing between the Customer and the Provider;

-“Contract” means a contract for the provision of Services for Customers made by Airport Transfer Cars Ltd acting as disclosed agent for the Driver for the provision of Cash and Credit Services;
+“Contract” means a contract for the provision of Transport Services for Customers made by Airport Transfer Cars Ltd;

 “Customer Default” means any act or omission by the Customer or failure by the Customer to perform any relevant obligation under the Contract;